-This plan for performing the integrated work management process unites the planning for the work planning and monitor and control processes.
-The planning for performing the planning related practices in Integrated Work Management is addressed as part of planning the work planning process.
-This plan for performing the monitor-and-control related practices in Integrated Work Management can be included in (or referenced by) the work plan, which is described in the Work Planning process area.
+This plan for the integrated project management process unites the planning for the project planning and monitor and control processes.
+The planning for performing the planning related practices in Integrated Project Management is addressed as part of planning the project planning process.
+This plan for performing the monitor-and-control related practices in Integrated Project Management can be included in (or referenced by) the project plan, which is described in the Project Planning process area.

-This plan for performing the measurement and analysis process can be included in (or referenced by) the work plan, which is described in the Work Planning process area.
+This plan for performing the measurement and analysis process can be included in (or referenced by) the project plan, which is described in the Project Planning process area.